nanog75/hackathon/_wkinstructions/2019-01-30-step-1-ios-xr-ztp-bash-and-python-hooks.md

 Perfect!
-We're all set for the next section the lab where will look to levarage IOS-XR Yang models to configure BGP and set up a telemetry session.
+We're all set for the next section of the lab where will look to levarage IOS-XR Yang models to configure BGP and set up a telemetry session.
 {: .notice--success}